Charles Roscoe Savage

 Charles Roscoe Savage (August 16, 1832 – February 4, 1909) was a British-born landscape and portrait photographer most notable for his images of the American West.
 Savage converted to the Church of Jesus Christ of Latter-day Saints in his youth while living in England.
 He served a mission in Switzerland and eventually moved to the United States.
 In America he became interested in photography and began taking portraits for hire in the East.
 He traveled to Salt Lake City with his family and opened up his Art Bazar where he sold many of his photographs.
 Savage concentrated his photographic efforts primarily on family portraits, landscapes, and documentary views.
-He is best known for his 1869 photographs of the linking of the First transcontinental railroad at Promontory, Utah.
+His work includes an 1869 series of photographs of the linking of the first transcontinental railroad at Promontory, Utah.

 Early life

-Savage was born in Southampton, England, on August 16, 1832 to John and Ann, the first of four children.
+Savage was born in Southampton, England, on August 16, 1832, to John and Ann, the first of four children.
 At the age of four, his clothing caught on fire from a stray burning woodchip, and he suffered bad burns.
 Rather than attend school, he peddled salt in Southampton and helped a coachmaker sharpen tools.
-On May 25, 1848 at age 15, he was baptized into the Church of Jesus Christ of Latter-day Saints (LDS Church), to his parents' disapproval.
+On May 25, 1848, at age 15, he was baptized into the Church of Jesus Christ of Latter-day Saints (LDS Church), to his parents' disapproval.
 Savage moved to the Isle of Wight to work as a fishmonger and helped the Mormons there to proselyte.
 He returned to Southampton and worked for William Eddington in a stationery shop from 1851 to 1852.
 Eddington also educated him; Savage later writing that Eddington "placed me as it were on the road to fame".

 Savage worked part-time as a secretary for the Southampton mission president, collecting and recording donations.
 In 1853, he was a full-time missionary for the church in Switzerland, where he learned to speak French and a little German.
 After 19 months he returned to England, where he met Annie Adkins.
 In December 1855, he was appointed as an interpreter for French-speaking Italian Latter-day Saints who were emigrating to America through the LDS Church's perpetual emigration fund.
 The two were married on June 24, 1856, ten days after Annie's arrival.
 Savage worked in Samuel Booth's print shop and took odd jobs.
 He and his friend Stenhouse experimented with taking stereo graphic photos, which were the first stereo graphic photos of Long Island.
-It is likely that he received instruction from Edward Covington, a daguerrotyper in New York, among others.
+It is likely that he received instruction from Edward Covington, a daguerrotypist in New York, among others.
 He went to Florence, Nebraska on a church assignment in 1859; while there, he started selling portraits.
-He met up with his family in Council Bluffs, Iowa, where he continued selling photographs.
+He met up with his family in Council Bluffs, Iowa, where he continued selling photographs.In his early life he has converted to the Mormon Church in his youth while living in England.